aws-samples/aws-codebuild-custom-raspbian-builder/raspbian-baremetal/README.md

 # Raspbian Custom Baremetal
-AWS project to build a custom Raspbian image from verified Source.
+AWS project to build a custom Raspbian image from verified source.

-Outputs custom OS images for a Raspberry Pi to Amazon S3, ready to download, burn to SD card and deploy.
+* Outputs custom OS images for a Raspberry Pi to Amazon S3, ready to download, burn to SD card and deploy.
-Stock customizations provided as Cloudformation parameters include wifi settings, user credentials and an option to install Docker.
+* Stock customizations provided as Cloudformation parameters include wifi settings, user credentials and an option to install Docker.
-Further customizations are supported by modifying AWS CodeBuild's buildspec.yml and Dockerfile inline in the AWS CloudFormation template.
+* Further customizations are supported by modifying AWS CodeBuild's buildspec.yml and Dockerfile inline in the AWS CloudFormation template.
-Per device customizations are supported by the Startup script mechanism documented below.
+* Per device customizations are supported by the Startup script mechanism documented below.

-Provisioned as a single CloudFormation template.
+* Provisioned as a single CloudFormation template.
-To deploy the solution, create the CloudFormation Stack, fill out inputs, wait 10-20 minutes and a custom SD card image is produced into an S3 bucket.

 ![Architecture Diagram](/images/baremetal_architecture.png)